victoroalvarez/victoroalvarez/README.md

 - 🤔 I’m looking for help with writing scripts for automation.
 - 💬 Ask me about Unix-like systems like Arch, Fedora and Debian.
 - 📫 How to reach me: victoroalvarez@protonmail.com | [victoroalvarez.com](victoroalvarez.com)
-- ⚡ Fun fact: I like ambient music and film noir cinema.
+- ⚡ Fun fact: film noir cinema.